leonlinsx/minimal-mistakes/_posts/2020-02-01-month-draft.md

 I agree there is inefficiency in pricing, but most companies prefer underpricing resulting in the stock trading up, rather than overpricing and the stock trading down.
 If we blame bankers for underpricing, we should applaud them for overpricing and getting the most amount of money for the company.
 I don't see anyone doing that, understandably.

 Companies seem willing to trade off the inefficiency for better morale.
 Sure you could have gotten $20 at the open and then have the stock trade flat, but the pop from $10 to $20 does (irrationally) make people happier.
+Also, what if you open at $20 and trade down to $10 three months later?
+What was the right price then?

 ![post]({{ site.url }}{{ site.baseurl }}/assets/images/IPO v direct listing blame.png)

 Damodaran concludes by giving reasons why the IPO status quo has held, citing inertia, fear of harming the banking relationship, and companies needing someone to blame.
 I agree with these.
 In the end it depends on your company; a direct listing does have more price efficiency by definition.
 If you're large and well known, you likely can direct list and shouldn't be taking advice from an email newsletter anyway.
 If you're small and not, you probably need bankers to help market and connect you with investors.
+I'm 80% confident IPOs will still be majority of listings in three years time.

 **What is rough consensus and how it can improve decision making efficiency**